belgort-clark/ctec-121-problem-set-9/problem01/problem-set-9-problem-1.md

 ## Random Password Generator

 **NOTE:** To help you out I created a lot of the code to help you get started.
-You are welcome :-)

 1. Generates a random password
 2. Uses functions